Welcome to PayPal!

 - The recipient’s delivery address, showing at least the state, city and suburb (or international equivalent).

 - If using Australia Post, a receipt showing at least the recipient’s suburb, city or postcode (or international equivalent).

 - A copy of the shipping receipt or shipping label that includes the delivery address, or

 - For Australia Post eParcel customers, a copy of the consignment information page which shows the delivery address and the online tracking code that can be used to confirm delivery, or

 - A shipping code PayPal can use online to view the shipping status and delivery address.
 You can get this from TNT, DHL, FedEx, Skippy Post and other carriers, or

 - A receipt issued by the carrier, signed by the recipient acknowledging delivery.

-Step 5: PayPal will make a decision (including automatically closing any dispute or claim), in its sole discretion acting reasonably, based on the eligibility requirements set forth above, any additional information provided during the online dispute resolution process or any other information PayPal deems relevant and appropriate under the circumstances.
+Step 5: PayPal will make a final decision (including automatically closing any dispute or claim), in its sole discretion acting reasonably, based on the eligibility requirements set forth above, any additional information provided during the online dispute resolution process or any other information PayPal deems relevant and appropriate under the circumstances.
 If you are not satisfied with our determination, you may be able to appeal our original decision with us if you have new or compelling information not available at the time of the original determination or you believe there was an error in the decision-making process.
 If you are still not satisfied with our determination, you can make a complaint.